NREL/HPC/docs/Documentation/Systems/Swift/running.md

 1 hour walltime * 0.5 nodes * 1 QoS Factor * 5 Charge Factor = **2.5** AU per node-hour.

 ## Software Environments and Example Files
 Multiple software environments are available on Swift, with a number of commonly used modules including compilers, common build tools, specific AMD optimized libraries, and some analysis tools.
-The environments are in date stamped subdirectorie, in the directory /nopt/nrel/apps.
+The environments are in date stamped subdirectories, in the directory /nopt/nrel/apps.
 Each environment directory has a file myenv.\*.
 Sourcing that file will enable the environment.

 When you login you will have access to the default environments and the *myenv* file will have been sourced for you.
 You can see the directory containing the environment by running the `module avail` command.